-Mage - Rank 10
+Mage, Cleric, Druid - Rank 10

 Length 500 syllables Duration Special

 Range Caster Area of Effect None

 Material Component Pouch

-This spell allows the Mage to hold one spell for later use.
-To hold a spell, the Mage must first cast Pouch, and subsequently cast the spell to be held, utilizing the material components for each.
-When the Mage is ready to cast the held spell, he simply opens the pouch and chants the invocation line for the held spell; the Mage cannot invoke the spell if he is mortally wounded or has a light wound to both arms.
+This spell allows the caster to store one spell for later use.
+The caster must first cast Pouch, and then read the spell to be held-- up to, but not including the invocation line should one be required.
+When the caster is ready to use the held spell, he simply opens the pouch, stating "Pouch!"-and picks up at that point, following all rules for using a held spell (see Chapter 6 - Casting a Spell).

+The caster cannot use the stored spell if he is mortally wounded or has a light wound to both arms.

-A Mage may only have one spell Pouched at a time; this spell is cancelled upon the Mage's death.
-Only the casting Mage may invoke the Pouched spell.
-While this spell is active, the Mage may not cast the spell which is pouched, but may cast all other spells as normal.
+A caster may only have one spell Pouched at a time-this spell is cancelled upon the caster's death.
+Only the caster may invoke the Pouched spell.
+While this spell is active, the caster may not cast the spell which is pouched, but may cast all other spells as normal.